-COVID and winter illness Frequently asked questions – updated 08/06/22
+COVID and winter illness frequently asked questions – updated 08/09/23

-Winter is here and brings with it the predicted array of viral illnesses.
+Winter is nearly over, but the winter illnesses are still around.
 This year we are dealing with not only the usual common cold viruses but influenza, RSV and covid-19.

 Prevention is all about vaccination and is one of the most important ways to prevent influenza and covid 19.